-My sister’s boyfriend runs multiple half marathons and shorter races throughout each year.
+My soon to be brother-in-law runs multiple half marathons and shorter races throughout each year.
 Living in the Las Vegas desert, where temperatures exceed 100°F (38°C) through most of the year, long runs are impractical.

 You can’t run outside in such extreme heat for more than half an hour, not even in the morning (as temperatures don’t drop below 80 degrees many days, and that’s already rather hot for running).
 And running 10+ miles on a treadmill, if the gym will even allow it, isn’t psychologically feasible for most.

 So how does he train for half marathons?
 He runs halfs at around 1:40, so he clearly gets in excellent shape for them.
 But he attests he certainly doesn’t do long runs.
 So what does he do?

 Here’s how he outlined it for me (and I’m describing this some in my words rather than his):

 On a long run day, he’ll run 12 miles.
 But, he obviously doesn’t do long runs.

 First, he runs a 4 miler early in the morning, at a comfortably hard pace.
 This would be a typical quality tempo run for many experienced runners.
 This might even be (and probably is) his race pace for the half marathon.

 In the early afternoon, maybe around lunch or so, he goes on another 4 mile run.
 This however is just a regular run, what a runner may do on a fun run with a group.
 It may be a feisty moderate pace, or a bit easier, depending on his mood.
 He’s not necessarily going hard, but it’s not a slacking effort.

 Later, towards the evening, he takes a final 4 mile run.
 This is as easy and comfortable as he wants to run, like a recovery run or an interval jog between hard reps.
 He’s just looking to get miles in at this point, as comfortably as he can.